 Deep curiosity considers many ways to learn with and from program partners, participants, the community being served, and others.
 Interviews, observations, and feedback produced by program activities and additional creative strategies may be more appropriate to learn from and with participant and partners.

-When we pause to listen, acknowledge, and make data collection decisions based on what participants and community members already know and do, we are practicing deep curiosity.
+When we pause to listen, acknowledge, and make decisions based on what participants and community members already know and do, we are practicing deep curiosity.

 Reflect on Your Practice

-• How does your evaluation invite and respond to multiple perspectives in your methods of inquiry, meaning making and reporting?
+- How does your evaluation invite and respond to multiple perspectives in your methods of inquiry, meaning making and sharing?

 Key Terms